 Looking after your mental health and wellbeing is really important, but sometimes it can be difficult to know where to start.

 You can talk to the Living Support Team, Peer Wellbeing Supporters, or Student Support Officers, who are here listen without judgement.
 They can guide you in finding solutions to any problems you might be worried about and signpost you to relevant services.

 There are more resources and a list of support services on the University's wellbeing page.

 If you feel able to, keeping active while isolating can really help to boost your mood and reduce stress, anxiety and boredom.
 UofG Sport host live and on demand classes that you can take part in from your room and have a wellbeing page with advice.
-Once you finish isolating, you can make use of your free accommodation gym membership and join their outdoor classes hosted right here on your doorstep.
+Once you finish isolating, you can make use of your free accommodation gym membership.

 To keep your mind busy, the Students’ Representative Council (SRC) has a great event platform with online activities you can get involved with while isolating, as well as on campus events to join after.
 You can also reach out to any of the 300 societies or 50 sports clubs, who often have social media pages or group chats to join.

 Once your site is aware that you're isolating, you will be provided with a food bag to keep you going until you can arrange for a food delivery.
 This article has advice for ordering groceries delivered by local supermarkets as soon as the next day and third party delivery apps within an hour.